-The best time to begin to select a long-term care facility is before the need arises.
-With the luxury of time, you can do the necessary research and establish a short list of facilities that will best suit the anticipated needs.
+The best time to begin to select a long-term care facility is before you need one.
+With the luxury of time, you can do more thorough research and establish a short list of facilities that will best suit the resident’s anticipated needs.
 When the time comes, you’ll have a short list of long-term care options to contact for availability.
 Whether you’re planning for your own future need or helping a loved one explore options, here are five steps to select a long-term care facility.

 First, Pick the Best Location